Khan/wonder-blocks/packages/wonder-blocks-data/src/components/data.md

-The `Data` component is the frontend piece of our data architecture that most folks will use.
-It describes a data requirement in terms of a handler, and some options.
-Handlers must implement the `IRequestHandler` interface.
+The `Data` component is the frontend piece of our data architecture.
+It describes a data requirement in terms of a handler and an identifier.
+It also has props to govern hydrate behavior as well as loading and client-side request behavior.

 The handler is responsible for fulfilling the request when asked to do so.